 When you are using cloud-based technology, you can also take advantage of all the innovation happening in the cloud.
 Especially during times of change, this agility can enable you to not only see, but also respond to consumers’ desires.
 Demand forecasting and modeling tools can help you predict and prepare for significant consumer behavior changes changing your product mix, merchandising, pricing strategies and even messaging.
 Data analytics and machine learning tools can help you reduce waste and overhead.
 AI can also help create better customer experiences with tools such as personalized recommendations, and automate customer support with virtual agents who can answer frequently asked questions and direct consumers’ inquiries 24/7.

-The coronavirus crisis will pass, but consumer shopping habits may have changed irrevocably.
-To stay in business, retailers must continue to do what they have always done, which is to listen to their customers’ demands and deliver the products, services and experiences they need.
+With consumer shopping habits changed irrevocably, to stay in business, retailers must continue to do what they have always done, which is to listen to their customers’ demands and deliver the products, services and experiences they need.
 Today, digital transformation can help you to respond effectively – allowing you to shift to online, implement cloud technologies that improve scalability and agility, and give you the insights you need to offer your customers exactly what they want at exactly the right moment in time.